Geomagnetic constraints on Millicharged Dark Matter

-The masses of mCPs can span in a wide range.
-Depending on their masses, mCPs could have been produced in the early universe either via the freeze-in mechanism~\cite{Hall:2009bx,Essig:2011nj,Chu:2011be,Dvorkin:2019zdi} or the misalignment mechanism~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Nelson:2011sf,Arias:2012az}.
-In particular, the bosonic mCPs can be of a low mass (possibly even sub-eV)~\cite{Alonso-Alvarez:2019pfe,Jaeckel:2021xyo}, which might offer a solution to the small-scale structure problems and be relevant to astrophysical observations~\cite{Hu:2000ke, Hui:2016ltb, Ferreira:2020fam}.
-For example, mCPs with masses on the order of a few tens of MeV could account for the anomaly in the 21-cm signal if a small fraction of the dark matter is composed of them~\cite{Munoz:2018pzp,Berlin:2018sjs,Slatyer:2018aqg,Kovetz:2018zan,Liu:2019knx}.
+The masses of mDM can span in a wide range.
+Depending on their masses, mDM could have been produced in the early universe either via the freeze-in mechanism~\cite{Hall:2009bx,Dvorkin:2019zdi,Bhattiprolu:2023akk,Bhattiprolu:2024dmh,Essig:2011nj,Chu:2011be} or the misalignment mechanism~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Nelson:2011sf,Arias:2012az}.
+In particular, the bosonic mDM can be of a low mass (possibly even sub-eV)~\cite{Alonso-Alvarez:2019pfe,Jaeckel:2021xyo}, which might offer a solution to the small-scale structure problems and be relevant to astrophysical observations~\cite{Hu:2000ke, Hui:2016ltb, Ferreira:2020fam}.
+For example, mDM with masses on the order of a few tens of MeV could account for the anomaly in the 21-cm signal if a small fraction of the dark matter is composed of them~\cite{Munoz:2018pzp,Berlin:2018sjs,Slatyer:2018aqg,Kovetz:2018zan,Liu:2019knx}.